AndreySosnovyy/flutter_pin_code/README.md

 to configure local_auth for [android](https://pub.dev/packages/local_auth#android-integration)
 and [ios](https://pub.dev/packages/local_auth#ios-integration)!
 Otherwise, there will be unexpected app behavior and crushes when you call biometrics-related methods.
-Be sure to configure using guide for appropriate local_auth dependency version in flutter_pin_code (check in pubspec.yaml)!
+Be sure to configure using guide for appropriate local_auth dependency version in **pin**'s pubspec.yaml!

 ### Controller initialization